MuraliDharanGopalakrishnan/KINETIC-Implementation/README.md

 Automated the  RMA Transaction to Scrap the part using DMR Dispositions and update the SerialNumber status to be scrapped.

-1.Created  a New RMA Disposition.
+* Created  a New RMA Disposition.
-2.New DMR Actn.
+* New DMR Actn.
-3.Updated the SerialNumber Transaction.
+* Updated the SerialNumber Transaction.

 **High-Level Design:**